e2nIEE/pandapower/doc/converter/cgmes.rst

 CIM CGMES to pandapower
 ===================================================

-Converts CIM CGMES 2.4.15 networks to pandapower.
+Converts CIM CGMES 2.4.15 or 3.0 networks to pandapower.

-Developed and tested on Python 3.8.
+Developed and tested on Python 3.11.

 A `tutorial <https://github.com/e2nIEE/pandapower/blob/develop/tutorials/cim2pp.ipynb>`_ as a Jupyter notebook introduces the converter with an example.